JustinFletcher/visuomotor-deep-optics/README.md

 conda activate dl
 ```

 We build on the dl-schema template by Matthew Phelps, found [here](https://github.com/phelps-matthew/dl-schema.git).
-A fork of the dl-schema repository is included here.
 The following instructions will install its dependencies.

 ```
 # install torch and dependencies, assumes cuda version >= 11.0